Focus and scope

 The length of an article can vary.
 There is no fixed length.
 The aim is to publish articles of good quality that adds to the debate and knowledge of readers, discuss recent developments and offer practical advice.
 All articles will be in English, and contributors are requested to write using shorter, rather than longer sentences, because the audience is international.

-The author should include a brief summary about the content of the paper (70 – 100 words) together with between 4 – 6 index words.
+The author should include a brief summary about the content of the paper (70 – 100 words).

 Use of language